Reporting Incidents or Injuries

 - Name of involved parties and witnesses, as applicable

 - Statements from involved parties and witnesses, as applicable

 - Details of injury(ies), if applicable, that may include environmental conditions that may have contributed to the accident

 - Other relevant information (i.e. photograph of College property damage, photograph of wet floor relating to an injury report, etc.)

 Steps for reporting:

-- Report the incident and/or injury to Safety and Security Services as soon as possible for completion of a Security Incident Report.
+- Report the incident and/or injury to Safety, Security and Risk Management as soon as possible for completion of a Security Incident Report.

 - Employees shall notify their direct supervisor or designee of injuries as soon as possible.

-- If emergency services are first called for an incident or injury, the reporting party or designee shall also immediately contact a representative of Safety and Security Services for the completion of a Security Incident Report.
+- If emergency services are called first for an incident or injury, the reporting party or designee shall also immediately contact a representative of Safety, Security and Risk Management for the completion of a Security Incident Report.
 For more information on reporting, see College Policy 6Hx28:10-01 Reporting Incidents or Injuries.